How to maintain the measuring instruments?

 If any instruments are scraped then their control number shall not be used for the new instruments and the same needs to be captured in the control register by writing ‘Obsolete’ or ‘Scrap’.

 Measuring equipment history cards shall be maintained recording the event of calibration & maintenance activities respectively.
 Such a history card should also contain repair or correctness done in the measuring equipment.

-A documented system should be defined for action to be taken in case of measuring device found out of calibration,
+A documented process should be defined for action to be taken in case of measuring device is found out of calibration,

 - The retroactive action to be taken on the products on which judgment has been made by usage of such equipment since the last calibration.

 You may like to read about Calibration Procedure